SpawniX/BSOFemD/README.md

 > lol :3

 # THIS IS PURELY FOR EDUCATIONAL SERVICES,IF YOU RAN THIS,THEN ITS YOUR FAULT!!!
--# this is NSFW btw
+> this is NSFW brah
 <p align="center">
   <img src="https://media.tenor.com/p2F7I4v8nrkAAAAd/felix-felix-re-zero.gif" alt="me :3">
 </p>